cattyhouse/debian_install/README.md

 - also there are some options as decribed in `/usr/lib/apt/apt.systemd.daily`, it controls how often `unattended-upgrades` gets run. by default it is eveyday but there are some offsets. it is better to set `APT::Periodic::Unattended-Upgrade "always"`, so it is controlled solely by the `apt-daily.timer` and `apt-daily-upgrade.timer`
 - timer can also be customized using, e.g. `systemctl edit apt-daily.timer`

-## how to enable btrfs compress and autodefrag afterwards
+## enable btrfs compress

+> compress must be enabled on mount before new data written. but what if it was not mounted with compress option?

-- edit /etc/fstab, prepare for remount
+- edit /etc/fstab, prepare for remount. if `compress=zstd:1` is not present, add it
 ```
-UUID=... / btrfs autodefrag,compress=zstd:1 0 0
+UUID=... / btrfs compress=zstd:1 0 0
 ```

-- defrag the whole root
+- defrag the whole root with `-czstd`
 ```
 btrfs -v filesystem defrag -r -czstd -f /
 ```